 A veritable cottage industry of agencies and individuals has sprouted to service the swelling ranks of organisations that keep them from going hungry.

-LinkedIn describes it as: “the practice of monitoring the Internet reputation of a person, brand or business, with the goal of suppressing negative mentions entirely, or pushing them lower on search engine results pages to decrease their visibility,” a definition supported by a search on Google or a conversation with digital or other agencies offering ORM services.
+LinkedIn describes ORM as: “the practice of monitoring the Internet reputation of a person, brand or business, with the goal of suppressing negative mentions entirely, or pushing them lower on search engine results pages to decrease their visibility,” a definition supported by a search on Google or a conversation with digital or other agencies offering ORM services.

-In this scenario, ORM can too easily appear to be a dark art practiced by shady search/SEO specialists and underhand PR types for organizations with dodgy practices experiencing crises or social media campaigns running amok.
+In this scenario, ORM can too easily appear to be a dark art practised by shady search/SEO specialists and underhand PR types for organizations with dodgy practices experiencing crises or social media campaigns running amok.

-As it is seen and practiced today, ORM appears to be based on two key assumptions:
+As it is seen and practised today, ORM appears to be based on two key assumptions:

 - That online reputations are made or lost on the first two pages of Google, Baidu, or Naver.

 - That online reputations are somehow distinct from your broader reputation, and that ORM can succeed in isolation from other communications activities.

-Both assumptions are mistaken, for the following reasons:
+These assumptions are mistaken for the following reasons: